C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 covered; caused by defect in machinery itself not covered.

-a casualty will sell at a lower price even though not damaged as buyers
+casualty will sell at a lower price even though not damaged as buyers fear it

 2 Types of Loss: